scandum/fluxsort/README.md

 │    E < P     │ P │    E == P     │ P │     E > P    |
 └──────────────┴───┴───────────────┴───┴──────────────┘
 ```
+This diagram and the 'second sweep' quicksort optimization for equal keys was described as early as 1985 by Lutz M Wegner.[^2]

 Since equal elements are copied back to the input array it is guaranteed that no more than n - 3 elements are copied to swap memory.
 Subsequently fluxsort can store a stack of previously used pivots at the end of swap memory.